-on a web page: All these badges come with links to simple page which explains users how to translate using Weblate:
+All these badges are provided with the link to simple page which explains users how to translate using Weblate:

 3.5 Translation progress reporting

 It is often useful to be able to see how translation progresses over given period.
 For this purpose Weblate includes reporting features, where you can obtain summaries of contributions to given component over time.
 You can find the reporting tool in the Insights menu for a translation component: